-BellHawk has standard interfaces that can be used for real–time communications with most ERP, contract management and accounting systems, such as CostPoint.
+BellHawk has standard interfaces that can be used to implement real–time data exchange interfaces with most ERP, contract management and accounting systems, such as CostPoint.
 BellHawk also supports importing and exporting data from and to Excel spreadsheets.
-This interface can be used to exchange contract data with BellHawk as well as to send material transactions from BellHawk to an external ERP or accounting system.
+These interfaces can be used to exchange contractual data with BellHawk as well as to send material transactions from BellHawk to an external ERP or accounting system.

 BellHawk has the capability to automatically import customer orders, customer information, ship-to addresses, product part numbers and descriptions, UPC codes and other relevant data from most ERP or accounting systems into its database.
 BellHawk also stores the label formats in its database and relates these to the customer and their ship-to address.
 When a shipper packs a box or pallet against a customer order, BellHawk automatically prints out the correct label/RFID tag for the customer and ship-to address.
 All the data on the label comes from the BellHawk database so that it does not have to be manually entered.